COVID-19 Emergency Food Fund Impact - The River Food Pantry | The River Food Pantry

 How is The River Food Pantry responding to COVID-19?

-- Pre-bagged lunches for children delivered six days a week through MUNCH, The River’s mobile lunch program, to nine low-income Northside neighborhoods.
+• Pre-bagged lunches for children and adults delivered on non-school days through Munch, The River’s mobile lunch program, to 10 low-income neighborhoods.

-- To-go meals for families to take home through our newest program, called FAM (Family At-Home Meals).
+• To-go meals for families to take home through FAM (Family At-Home Meals).

 pounds of food and supplies